Nugnikoll/MyReversi/Readme.md

 - Prerequisites
 	- [Python3](https://www.python.org/)
 	- [wxPython](https://www.wxpython.org/)
-	- library _reversi.so or _reversi.dll (should be downloaded here or built from source)
+	- library _reversi.so or _reversi.pyd (should be downloaded here or built from source)

 - Execute the main program
 	`cd python`